Automated licensing payment systems

 In the digital economy and ‘pro-licensing era’ efficiently operating licensing payments to/from multiple licensors/licensees becomes increasingly mission-critical.
 Unfortunately, the current semi-manual processes are inherent of information asymmetries, uncertainties, trust problems and transaction costs, hence must be considered as inefficient.
 This project explores the challenges licensees and licensors face when operating licensing payments for d-mIPs.

 We are interested in automated licensing payment systems (ALPS) based on distributed ledger technologies and smart contracts for automating trustworthy licensing payments that can substantially reduce currently existing challenges.
 Those systems not only contributes to enabling the digital economy, but have further potential to enable new business models.
+Automated Licensing Payment Systems (ALPS) are defined as platform technologies that enable the automated calculation, execution and verification of accurate payments from licensees to licensors.
+ALPS seek to lower costs for administering payments, while increasing accuracy, reducing the trust problem and eliminating the need for audits, overall enabling more efficient licensing and novel business models as well as contributing to fairer value distribution to inventors.

 Fletcher, S. and F. Tietze (forthcoming).
 Automating licensing payments for connected devices – A techno-economic analysis of DLT based systems.
 Blockchain: a managerial perspective for industry.
 F. Urmetzer, Springer.